-Bills safety Damar Hamlin released from the hospital
+Bills safety Damar Hamlin released from Buffalo hospital

 A news release from the Bills quoted Dr. Jamie Nadler as saying: “We have completed a series of tests and evaluation and in consultation with the team physicians, we are confident that Damar can be safely discharged.”
 Nadler said Hamlin will continue his rehabilitation with the Bills.

 Hamlin is going home after spending two days undergoing tests at Buffalo General Medical Center.
-He was transferred to Buffalo after spending last week at the University of Cincinnati Medical Center, where the 24-year-old from the Pittsburgh area experienced what doctors called “a remarkable recovery.”
+He was transferred to Buffalo on Monday after spending last week at the University of Cincinnati Medical Center, where the 24-year-old from the Pittsburgh area experienced what doctors called “a remarkable recovery.”

+The news came as the Bills returned to practice to prepare to host their division rival Miami Dolphins in a wild-card playoff game on Sunday.

+Coach Sean McDermott said it would be up to Hamlin whether he would visit the team.

 Hamlin collapsed on the field after being struck in the chest by Bengals receiver Tee Higgins while making what appeared to be a routine tackle during the first quarter of Buffalo’s since-canceled game at Cincinnati on Jan.
 2.